HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 ### PyHEP

 - The last topical "Python Module of the Month" meeting of the year will take place on December 8th and will be devoted to PyTorch.
 Agenda at <https://indico.cern.ch/event/1098618/>.
-  - Training frameworks were quite disucssed at the LPCC Fast Sim workshop this week
+  - Training frameworks were quite discussed at the LPCC Fast Sim workshop this week.

 ### Software Tools and Packaging